Jirawatp058/bot-darkwar-survival/readme.md

 This is a Python-based automation script that uses `pyautogui` to automatically find and attack zombies in the game.

 ## Features
+- **Window Management**: Automatically focuses and resizes the game window to a fixed size for consistent image recognition.
 - **Auto-Attack Routine**: Automatically searches for zombies on the map, clicks to rally/attack, and sends troops.
-- **Energy Checking**: Monitors the energy bar to check if there is enough energy to launch an attack.
+- **Enemy Power Check**: Verifies if the enemy's power is lower than yours (`good_enermy.png`) before attacking.
 - **Auto-Recovery**: Recovers from stuck states by navigating back, opening the world map, or analyzing the screen to click on empty green ground.
 - **Auto-Energy Replenishment**: Uses energy items when energy is low.